mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 As you can see the OMOP-CDM is divided in multiple sections.
 Clinical Data is stored in the Standardized Clinical Data section on the left (light blue).
 The clinical data tables are domain-oriented, e.g. condition\_occurrence, measurement\_occurrence.
 The Standardized Vocabulary tables are grouped in the orange box on the right.
 The real power of the CDM is the blend between the data model and the conceptual model, called an information model.
 This strongly improves the inter-operability of the datasources as you will experience in this course.

-You can find all information about the OMOP-CDM and its tables on the <a href="https://github.com/OHDSI/CommonDataModel/wiki/" style="color:black">Github Wiki</a>
+You can find all information about the OMOP-CDM and its tables on the <a href="https://github.com/OHDSI/CommonDataModel/wiki/" style="color:black">Github Wiki</a>.
+We suggest you take some time now to explore this wiki page.

 Which of the following statements is true?
 Feel free to try each of them to get valuable feedback.